lindaprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

     Use Nile Testnet instead.

 ## Connecting to a Private Network
-Developers can deploy a private instance of the TRON network.
+Developers can deploy a private instance of the LINDA network.

 ### Key Configuration:
 - Use a custom `node.p2p.version` to avoid conflicts with existing public networks.

 ### Reference Guide:
-- Please refer to [Private Network](https://tronprotocol.github.io/documentation-en/using_javatron/private_network/) for full instructions.
+- Please refer to [Private Network](https://lindaprotocol.github.io/documentation-en/using_javalinda/private_network/) for full instructions.